niklasl/owlery/README.md

 * Create a *generalized* graph `g` and read RDF data into it.
 * Repeat loop:
   - Let `c` be size of `g`.
-  - Insert generalized triples by applying the `owl2.rq` update query to `g`.
+  - Insert generalized triples by applying the `owl.ru` update query to `g`.
   - If new size of `g` is still `c`:
     - Break loop.
 * Serialize `g` as a regular RDF graph.